 It is an online conversation first.
 A charity team messages GoldPaid on WhatsApp with photos and questions, and only asks for a free prepaid Royal Mail Special Delivery label once it wants to go further.
 Pontypool postcodes begin with NP4.

-Royal Mail Special Delivery Guaranteed gives a tracked and insured parcel that aims to reach GB mainland addresses on the next working day, so a charity team always has a record of where its valuables are.
+Royal Mail Special Delivery Guaranteed gives a tracked and signed-for parcel that aims to reach GB mainland addresses on the next working day, so a charity team always has a record of where its valuables are.
 Newport is the nearest city with a specialist precious-metal buyer, about 10 miles south and roughly a 15 minute drive.

 That is close, but it still means a volunteer leaving the shop and travelling with donated valuables in hand.
 The prepaid label keeps everyone where they are: the parcel is posted locally, and the valuation is done once it arrives.